developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 * Knowledge of which fields to populate dynamically and their corresponding variable names
 * A `.csv` file containing variable names and matching data for all dynamic fields&#42;

-&#42; The `.csv` file is required to *generate* the staging barcodes, but does not have to be present when setting up a Dynamic Profile.
-After a Profile with one or more dynamic fields is created, StageNow can generate a `.csv` template file that the administrator can populate with the required data.
+&#42;<b><font size="2" color="black">A `.csv` file is required to *generate* the staging barcodes, but does not have to be present when setting up a Dynamic Profile.
+After a Profile with one or more dynamic fields is created, StageNow can generate a `.csv` template file that the administrator can populate with the required data.</font></b>

 -----